of the development processes are case based

 - Adjustment: Requirements for the project, plans and procedures are adjusted continuously and in detail.
 Using Scrum does not reduce the complexity of the task.
 Through structuring in the form of smaller and less complex increments, the complexity associated with the given task can be reduced to a minimum.

-The basic layers are identical on all development, staging & live systems - the updates take place on a weekly basis.
+The basic layers are identical on all development, test & production systems - updates are made on a weekly basis.

 - ICONPARC Application-Server IPACT (based on JAVA 64-Bit)